Physical Sciences & Engineering

 3 Credits / 3.0 Periods for Lecture

 Rigorous introduction to chemistry of carbon-containing compounds.
 Reaction mechanisms and recent methods of synthesis emphasized.
-Prerequisites: A grade of C or better in (CHM152 and CHM152LL), or CHM152AA, or (CHM154 and CHM154LL), or permission of the Instructor, or Department or Division Chair.
-Course Notes: Completion of prerequisites within the last two years recommended.
+Prerequisites: A grade of C or better in (CHM152 and CHM152LL), or CHM152AA, or permission of the Instructor, or Department or Division Chair.
+Course Notes: Student may receive credit for only one of the following: CHM235 and CHM235LL, or CHM235AA.
+Completion of prerequisites within the last two years recommended.

 Division: Physical Sciences and Engineering